ladislaubpaiva/challenges/stats-preview/README.md

 <div align=center>

-# Frontend Mentor - Interactive Rating
+# Frontend Mentor - Stats Preview

 This is a solution to the Interactive Rating challenge on Frontend Mentor.